ancaerena/quiz_project3/README.md

 <h2>Credits</h2>
 <br>
 - My mentor Jubril Akolade for overviewing the project and suggesting a few changes to be more user-friendly<br>
-- Stack Overflow - in finding the string to import for lowercase enumeration<br>
+- Stack Overflow - in finding the string to import for lowercase enumeration and finding the while loop for play again option<br>
 - Realpython.com in helping organising my code in functions<br>